policies

 - Coaches are role models.
 As such, they shall always conduct themselves so as to maintain the highest principles, integrity, and dignity of The Game.

-- Coaches are responsible for knowing, understanding, and following all rules of the game as established and directed by HNB, West Kent and Hockey Canada .
+- Coaches are responsible for knowing, understanding, and following all rules of the game as established and directed by HNB, EDZA East and Hockey Canada .
 It is important that coaches continue to educate themselves and plan ways to ensure personal and professional growth.

-- Dissatisfaction with West Kent policies and/or their implementation may only be addressed through the proper channels established by the West Kent Development Committee and the president’s of West Kent Hockey.
+- Dissatisfaction with West Kent policies and/or their implementation may only be addressed through the proper channels established.
 It is never proper to express dissatisfaction through the media or any other source.

 - The coaches must adhere to both the letter and the spirit of all rules.